chyj4747/vue3-golden-layout-virtualcomponent/README.md

 You can write any vue component.
 It should work with this demo.

 ##### Add custom content to GL
-Call `addGLComponent(componentType: string, title: string)`
+Call `addGLComponent(componentType, title)`
 - componentType: usually it is the component's file name, such as "Content1"

 The component to be loaded is `glcPath + componentType + ".vue"`

-In this case it's "./Content1.vue"
+In this case it's "./ContentFirst.vue"

 Because it combines the paths, you can write "SomePath/Content1", then "./SomePath/Content1.vue" will be loaded.